SLEEP STUDY CENTRE

 Sleep Disorder Centre

 A centre of excellence for diagnosis and treatment of sleep disorder.
 Snoring is often regarded as an annoying habit or social nuisance.
 But do you know that some people who snore may be or risk of dying from Obstructive Sleep Apnea or its complications!
-This condition affects between 5 – 10 % of population; commoner in adults but also affect children.
+This condition affects between 5 – 10 % of population; common among adults but also affect children.

 Why do people snore?